 While often criticized for prompting a culture of cramming, the gaokao is also regarded as the fairest way of screening talent in a country with such a large population.
 For students coming from rural places, the gaokao can be their ticket to big cities and more promising futures.

 For all its importance, one thing that should be noted is that the gaokao weighs more in less developed areas, as students in first-tier cities like Shanghai are more likely to choose to study overseas.
 Also, the intake scores in those cities are relatively lower than those in less developed regions.

 Despite all the stress and importance surrounding the gaokao, the number of students taking the exam has dropped in recent years, according to Global Times.
 The decline is partially due to population decrease, but also because more options for higher education are available to Chinese students than ever before.
-However, this year’s test taker sign-up has risen by 400,000 compared to 2019, China Daily reports.
+However, last year’s test taker sign-up rose by 400,000 compared to 2019, China Daily reports.

 In recent years, celebs have sent best wishes and messages of encouragement to students ahead of their exams.
 From Stephen Hawking, who passed away in 2018, to Jim Parsons (of ‘Big Bang Theory’ fame), celebrities have used sites like Weibo to say ‘jiayou’ to millions of test-takers on social media.

 This article was originally published on June 6, 2017.
 It has been updated and republished on June 7, 2021.

 For more of The Explainer, click here.

 0 User Comments